 How to resolve this: Take time to screen pools of candidates before hiring too quickly.
 Set a reasonable budget for a role that requires expertise.
 Entrepreneurs who have a position to fill but don’t have the time to interview candidates should seek the help of headhunters to handle the recruitment process for them.

 7. Mismanaged inventory

 Not all businesses have inventory to keep track of, but those that do are vulnerable to making one of the biggest financial mistakes: overspending until they are no longer able to pay off their debt.

 Proper inventory management means knowing when to restock raw materials.
 Too early and you risk surplus which could lead to spoilage if the goods are perishable or obsolescence; too late and you risk gaps in cash flow and disappointing customers.

-New entrepreneurs may get overexcited to stock their warehouses or shelves with their product before they actually have the established customer-base to buy them.
+New entrepreneurs may get overexcited to stock their warehouses or shelves with their products before they actually have the established customer base to buy them.
 The longer inventory stays sitting in storage, the more it will cost them.

 How to resolve this: Effective inventory management can save companies a lot of money and improve their cash flow.
 Entrepreneurs can set a minimum stock level for each inventory and replenish them before they’re sold out.
 They can also implement the FIFO method (first in, first out) to sell the oldest stocks first and maintain product freshness.

 Running a business for the first time is difficult, especially when the team is lean or only one person is doing everything.
 However, keeping in mind these financial mistakes will allow new entrepreneurs to find ways to save money and other resources.